SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/story-goals.md

 | LocationGoalTracker | Completes a goal when the player stays within range of a certain position for a specified period of time.                                |
 | CompoundGoalTracker | Completes a goal when all required "precondition" goals have been completed.                                                             |

+See the [creating goals](https://subnauticamodding.github.io/Nautilus/tutorials/story-goals.html#creating-goals) section for a list of methods that allow access to these systems.

 ## GoalType

 Every Story Goal has an assigned Goal Type which determines the action that is executed on completion (if any):

 | GoalType | Purpose |